Minesweeper (video game): Objective and strategy

 A game of Minesweeper begins when the player first selects a cell on a board.
-In some versions of the game the first click is guaranteed to be safe; whilst some other variants further guaranteeing that all adjacent cells are safe as well.
+In some variants the first click is guaranteed to be safe, and some further guarantee that all adjacent cells are safe as well.
 During the game, the player uses information given from the opened cells to deduce further cells that are safe to open, iteratively gaining more information to solve the board.
 The player is also given the number of remaining mines in the board, known as the minecount, which is calculated as the total number of mines subtracted by the number of flagged cells (thus the minecount can be negative if too many flags have been placed).

 To win a game of Minesweeper, all non-mine cells must be opened without opening a mine.
-There is no score, however there is a timer recording the time taken to finish the game.
+There is no score, but there is a timer recording the time taken to finish the game.
 Difficulty can be increased by adding mines or starting with a larger grid.
-Microsoft Minesweeper offers three default board configurations, usually known as beginner, intermediate and expert, in order of increasing difficulty.
-Beginner is usually on an 8x8 or 9x9 board containing 10 mines, Intermediate is usually on a 16x16 board with 40 mines and expert is usually on a 30x16 board with 99 mines, however this is usually customisable.
+Most variants of Minesweeper that are not played on a fixed board offer three default board configurations, usually known as Beginner, Intermediate, and Expert, in order of increasing difficulty.
+Beginner is usually on an 8x8 or 9x9 board containing 10 mines, Intermediate is usually on a 16x16 board with 40 mines and expert is usually on a 30x16 board with 99 mines; however, there is usually an option to customise board size and mine count.

 History

 According to TechRadar, Minesweeper was created by Microsoft in the 1990s, but Eurogamer commented that Minesweeper gained a lot of inspiration from a "lesser known, tightly designed game", Mined-Out by Ian Andrew for the ZX Spectrum in 1983.
 According to Andrew, Microsoft copied Mined-Out for Microsoft Minesweeper.
 The Microsoft version made its first appearance in 1990, in Windows Entertainment Pack, which was given as part of Windows 3.11.
 The game was written by Robert Donner and Curt Johnson.
-Johnson stated that Microsoft Minesweeper's design was borrowed from another game, but it was not Mined-Out, and he does not remember which game it was.
+Johnson stated that Microsoft Minesweeper's design was borrowed from another game, but denies it was Mined-Out.
 In 2001, a group called the International Campaign to Ban Winmine campaigned for the game's topic to be changed from landmines.
 The group commented that the game "is an offence against the victims of the mines".
-A later version, found present in Windows Vista's Minesweeper offered a tileset with flowers replacing mines as a response.
+A later version, found present in Windows Vista's Minesweeper, offered a tileset with flowers replacing mines as a response.

+Another early version is the SunOS (Unix) video game Mines, released in 1987 and written by Tom Anderson.
+According to minesweeper.com, it was ported to XWindows in 1990.

 The game is frequently bundled with operating systems and desktop environments, including Minesweeper for IBM's OS/2, Microsoft Windows, KDE, GNOME and Palm OS.
 Microsoft Minesweeper was included by default in Windows until Windows 8 (2012).
-Microsoft replaced this with a free-to-play version of the game, downloadable from the Microsoft Store, which is "riddled with ads", according to How-To Geek.
+Microsoft replaced this with a free-to-play version of the game, downloadable from the Microsoft Store.